Skip to Main Content

 4. When was the data collected?

-• Are these the newest figures in the field?
+• Are these the most up to date figures available?

 5. Who was included in the data and who was excluded?